 As teenagers spend more and more time online, they tend to forget about enjoying or even living the real world offline.
 An increasing worrisome trend is the presence of empty parks, recreational facilities, and sports centers.

-Lack of physical exercises also means that the obesity rate amongst teenagers is growing alarmingly.
+Lack of physical exercise also means that the obesity rate amongst teenagers is growing alarmingly.
 Obesity in developed countries like the USA and others are reaching endemic proportions.

 Let us face it- social media is an increasingly pretentious world.
 It has created rules to fit in.
 Teenagers are constantly under stress and pressure to ‘fit in’ or feel accepted.
 Many feel that they have to post every day for them to be relevant in the world of social media.

-This means that they pressurize parents to buy them unnecessary things, which they can post online.
+This means that they pressure parents to buy them unnecessary things, which they can post online.
 When they are not being able to post regularly about their happening lives, they feel disconnected.

 This pressure of staying relevant in groups on social media creates depression, loss of touch with parents, and unmitigated trauma.

 Social media and its use by teenagers is a double-edged sword.
-While it offers many benefits, one cannot deny its many frailties too.
+While many teenagers are making money on social media sites like TikTok, one cannot deny its many frailties too.
 There is no set rule as to how much time on social media is good for teenagers.